Merit Badges

 Merit Badge Fairs

 Advance-O-Rama and Merit Badge Day offer a variety of work sessions with qualified counselors.
-We don’t approve these for Eagle-required merit badges, but others are okay.
+Eagle-required merit badges usually won’t be approved by the troop, but others are okay.

 Online Courses

 We’re not big fans of most online merit badge classes, but some offer opportunities that are hard to get in person.
-Epic Badges and Scoutmaster Bucky are generally good.
+Epic Badges and Scoutmaster Bucky are generally good sources.

 On Your Own

-Every merit badge has booklet you can buy, borrow form the troop, or download for free.
+Every merit badge has a booklet you can buy, borrow from the troop, or download for free.
 Pick a topic and start exploring.
 If you have a passion for it, we’ll find you a counselor to reward that interest!

 Troop Merit Badge Counselors